CurveDocs/curve-docs/docs/deployments/lending.md

 ## **Curve Lending**

-!!!deploy "Source Code"
+!!!github
-    Source code for all lending-relevant contracts is available on [GitHub](https://github.com/curvefi/curve-stablecoin/tree/lending).
+    The source code for all lending-relevant contracts can be found on [:material-github: GitHub](https://github.com/curvefi/curve-stablecoin/tree/lending).

 !!!warning "Implementations"
     **Implementation contracts are upgradable.** They can be either replaced or additional implementation contracts can be set.
 Therefore, please **always make sure to check the most recent ones**.